bishar08/pacmenProject/README.md

 # pacmen

-Factory for making pacmen
+For this Excerise, we had to create two buttoms, one that would produce pacmen and the other to start a game.
-When button "make one" is pressed you need to complete the code to position the new pacman image and add it to the "game" div.
-It is then added to the array of pacmen, which keeps track of the position and velocity of each pacman.
+Create a function that creates pacmen.
-You also need to make each pacman bounce off any wall it hits.
+Once created it goes straight to get included to a number of pacmen in an array, which helps to keep track of the position and the velocity of the pocmen.
-Start by getting at least one pacman positioned and viewable.
+Also you have make each pacmen bounce off any wall when it hits.

 <img src="PacMan1.png">